Czesiek2000/Czesiek2000/README.md

 ### Hi there 👋
-<p>I am Michał Czech.
+<p>My name is Michał Czech.
 I am 20 years old.
-I am Polish developer currently studying IT and learning programming. </p>
+I am from Poland currently studying IT and learning programming. </p>

 ## Contact me